 Hadoop also provides native implementations of the above compression codecs for reasons of both performance (zlib) and non-availability of Java libraries (lzo).
 More details on their usage and availability are available here.

-6.7.6.1.
+6.7.7.1.
 Intermediate Outputs

 Applications can control compression of intermediate map-outputs via the JobConf.setCompressMapOutput(boolean) api and the CompressionCodec to be used via the JobConf.setMapOutputCompressorClass(Class) api.
-Since the intermediate map-outputs are always stored in the SequenceFile format, the SequenceFile.CompressionType (i.e. RECORD / BLOCK - defaults to RECORD) can be specified via the JobConf.setMapOutputCompressionType(SequenceFile.CompressionType) api.

-6.7.6.2.
+6.7.7.2.
 Job Outputs